IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-14. Inside the ForEach, add a new tile, Common -> Assign
+14. Inside the ForEach, add a new building block, Common -> Assign

 	a.
 Change name to Initiliaze_variable

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $user_found